Apply to Become a DIS Slow Traveler

 - You will be trained by the Marketing and Communications department to produce creative content such as blog posts, photos, and videos.
 You will share your stories on the DIS blog, website, and social media

 - As an ambassador for DIS, you are a resource for prospective students and may be asked to answer questions via social media

-If you want to be considered for Fall 2023 Slow Traveler funding, submit your slow travel proposal below before September 6.
+If you want to be considered for Spring 2024 Slow Traveler funding, submit your slow travel proposal below by 11:59pm on January 31.

 The application is intentionally thorough and it should take you some time to research and create your proposal.
 We are happy to help where you need it, but we are looking to see that you have put a lot of thought and effort into your itinerary before applying.

 You may apply as an individual or as a group, but each group member must submit their own form (please list group members in the form field below).

 You will be informed if you have been selected to receive Slow Travel Funding by Friday, February 9.

 If you are selected, you must attend a mandatory training session from 17:00 – 20:00 on Wednesday, February 14.

 Questions?
 Email email@example.com

 In order to apply for the position of Slow Traveler, simply fill out the form below.